-Having lost my first review of Wonder Woman, here is the short version: An independent-minded girl learns to trust herself and becomes a hero willing to sacrifice herself if necessary, but smart and strong enough to make the right impression on her team-mates that gets the difficult work done!
+Having lost my first review of Wonder Woman, this was the short version: An independent-minded girl learns to trust herself and becomes a hero willing to sacrifice herself if necessary, but smart and strong enough to make the right impression on her team-mates that gets the difficult work done!
 Like Amelia, Hermione, Ivanova, Eda and Nazlı, all strong young women who had to grow into their own, and inspire us to do likewise.
 ShiraDestinie

 (Ok, the reblog feature seems to have kept my comment, but replaced my earlier post with a related video clip!
 Here is the post I meant to reblog: from June 3rd, 2016…)